 If you spend at least $100,000 per year on purchases, including across all supplementary cards, you'll also earn a bonus 50,000 Gateway points every year as a 'Business Loyalty Bonus', on-par with 37,500 frequent flyer points.

 Every dollar spent on the card also provides the equivalent of 1.5 airline frequent flyer points – including on insurance and utility charges which attract fewer points on other AMEX cards – although all government spend (such as payments to the ATO, Australia Post and other local, state and federal government bodies) delivers 0.375 frequent flyer points instead.

 For most purchases, that's the highest ongoing 'everyday' earning rate of any current American Express-issued business card, although on government spend, you'll get less points than most other AMEX business cards which award at least 0.5 actual frequent flyer points on the same.

 Airport lounge access: 2/5

-The primary business cardholder can visit the American Express Lounge at Sydney Airport twice each year at no cost when flying overseas with any airline, with further visits available for purchase – but no freebies are included for any additional cardholders.
+The primary business cardholder can visit American Express lounges in Australia (located in Sydney and Melbourne) twice each year when flying overseas with any airline, with further visits available for purchase – but no freebies are included for any additional cardholders.

-That's different to the AMEX Business Platinum Charge Card which grants unlimited access to the same lounge for all cardholders (up to 100 per account) at no charge.
+That's different to the AMEX Business Platinum Charge Card which grants unlimited access to the same lounges for all cardholders (up to 100 per account) at no charge.